Inhalt der Seite

 Abstract

-On behalf of the Austrian Authorities -the Federal Ministry of Finance of the Republic of Austria and the Oesterreichische Nationalbank - wiiw has been designing and organizing courses within the framework of the Joint Vienna Institute (JVI).
-These courses are tailored for decision-makers in the public sector and policy-makers from transition countries in Central, Eastern and Southeastern Europe, the Caucasus and Central Asia.
-In 2025, the program will feature courses on Competitiveness, Growth, and Crisis; Public Governance and Structural Reforms; Public Policies for the Green and Digital Transition; Foreign Direct Investment Policies; Crisis and Resilience; as well as a dedicated segment on Austrian political and economic issues within the Applied Economic Policy Course.
+On behalf of the Austrian authorities - the Federal Ministry of Finance and the Oesterreichische Nationalbank - wiiw develops and organizes specialized training programs within the framework of the Joint Vienna Institute (JVI).
+These courses are designed for public sector decision-makers and policymakers from transition economies in Central, Eastern, and Southeastern Europe, the Caucasus, and Central Asia.
+The 2025 program will offer courses on key economic and policy challenges, including Competitiveness, Growth, and Crisis; Public Governance and Structural Reforms; Public Policies for the Green and Digital Transition; Foreign Direct Investment Policies; and Crisis and Resilience.
+Additionally, a dedicated segment on Austrian political and economic issues will be integrated into the Applied Economic Policy Course.

 Duration